UGSNBandara/AnoNotes_WebApp/README.md

 - Submit anonymous messages and notes via the link.
 - View all responses received using the link.
 - Simple and clean interface.
+- Text detection to make convenient for users

 ### Tech Stack:
 - **MongoDB**: NoSQL database for storing messages.
 - **Express.js**: Web framework for handling routes and server-side logic.
 - **React**: Frontend for building a responsive user interface.
 - **Node.js**: Backend runtime environment.
+- **FastAPI**: NLP API
 # NLP - Integration

 Anonymous messages that users send may contain harmful content or bad words, which may affect the receiver's mental health.
 So I integrate an NLP solution to address this issue.